marsipu/mne-pipeline-hd/README.md

 ## Update

-Run `pip install --upgrade --no-deps --force-reinstall https://github.com/marsipu/mne-pipeline-hd/zipball/main` for an update to the development version or `pip install --upgrade mne-pipeline-hd` for the latest release.
+Run `pip install --upgrade --no-deps --force-reinstall git+https://github.com/marsipu/mne_pipeline_hd.git@main` for an update to the development version or `pip install --upgrade mne-pipeline-hd` for the latest stable release.

 ## Start